KinngMarl/KinngMarl/README.md

-# Hi there, I'm Mayibongwinkosi Jordan Ndlovu! 👋
+# Hi there, I'm Jordan Ndlovu! 👋

 ## About Me
 - 👨‍💻 I'm a Junior Cloud/DevOps Engineer based in Johannesburg.